Socratic1/Reciate/README.md

   - Thoughtfully considering all of the comments made to the PR

-  - Applying the suggested changes to the PR until at least two fellow contributors, including an author of the repository, have accepted the PR, and none are rejecting it.
+  - Applying the suggested changes to the PR until all of the core contributors have approved the specification.

   At the end of this design process, the specification of the feature or change you wish you implement should be merged into the README of the master branch.
 The README serves as a single source of truth for all design decisions.
 That means, once your specification is merged to master, it is now a part of the agreed 'truth' of this application.
 All further design decisions will refer to your specification as accepted cannon, unless it is changed in a future accepted PR.

   If your contribution does not effect the public consumption of the application (for example, code refactors), feel free to skip this step.
 But when in doubt, propose a specification.

   2. Open a PR with the proposed changes, in full conformity with the specification, unless you have good reason to diverge from the specification

-  - Like in step 1, this PR cannot be merged until it has been approved by two or more reviewers, including an author of the repository, and is not being blocked by any reviewers.
+  - Like in step 1, this PR cannot be merged until it has been approved by all of the core contributors.

   - Step 2 doesn't necessarily have to take place after step 1, but it certainly cannot take place before step 1.
 The code changes can be in the same PR as the specification, in which case you cannot merge the PR unless both the specification and the changes have been approved.